HomeMealsBrunch

 Vegan Brunch Meal Ideas

-If you want to add more gluten free and lacto ovo vegetarian recipes to your collection, Crunchy Baked Apples might be a recipe you should try.
+If you have roughly 10 minutes to spend in the kitchen, Garlicky Holy Guacamole might be an awesome gluten free, dairy free, lacto ovo vegetarian, and vegan recipe to try.
 This recipe serves 4.
-For $1.63 per serving, this recipe covers 11% of your daily requirements of vitamins and minerals.
-One portion of this dish contains roughly 4g of protein, 27g of fat, and a total of 559 calories.
-If you have brown sugar, raisins, ground cinnamon, and a few other ingredients on hand, you can make it.
-20 people were impressed by this recipe.
-A few people really liked this dessert.
-From preparation to the plate, this recipe takes roughly 1 hour.
-It is brought to you by Taste of Home.
-Taking all factors into account, this recipe earns a spoonacular score of 42%, which is solid.
-If you like this recipe, you might also like recipes such as Vegan Baked Apples with Oat Crumble, Baked Chicken with Cinnamon Apples, and Brittle, Salted, Crunchy Almond Roca.
+For $1.14 per serving, this recipe covers 12% of your daily requirements of vitamins and minerals.
+One portion of this dish contains about 4g of protein, 21g of fat, and a total of 303 calories.
+If you have jalapeno, corn tortilla chips, juice of lemon, and a few other ingredients on hand, you can make it.
+It works well as a Mexican hor d'oeuvre.
+21 person were impressed by this recipe.
+It is brought to you by Foodnetwork.
+Overall, this recipe earns a solid spoonacular score of 61%.
+If you like this recipe, take a look at these similar recipes: Black Beans & Brown Rice With Garlicky Kale, Flank Steak With Garlicky Mediterranean Salad, and Garlicky Carrot Spread.

 Videos for Making Different Vegan Brunch Style Dishes